-If your Logic Pro projects look like a chaotic tangle of audio spaghetti, you’re not alone.
+If your Logic Pro projects look like a chaotic tangle of audio spaghetti, you're working the way a lot of producers do.

 Let's explore seven actionable hacks that will take you from overwhelmed to organized in no time.